Tax Problems Don't Solve Themselves

-If you find yourself in a situation where you’re unable to pay an outstanding tax liability you may be able to take advantage of programs offered by the IRS, FTB, BOE, and EDD to get get assistance.
+If you find yourself in a situation where you’re unable to pay an outstanding tax liability you may be able to take advantage of programs offered by the IRS, FTB, CDTFA and EDD to get assistance.
 While an outright reduction is obviously the best outcome, not all taxpayers will qualify.
-If you don’t qualify for a reduction, you may want to consider a settlement, offer-in-compromise (OIC) or payment plan (installment agreement).
+If you don’t qualify for a reduction of tax, interest and penalties, you may want to consider a settlement, offer-in-compromise (OIC) or payment plan (installment agreement).

 Dealing with worker classification issues can be tricky and the tax implications of doing it incorrectly can be significant.
 Since the IRS and EDD prefer to collect tax revenues early on they have a bias toward classifying all workers as employees if there is any question.
 Obviously, this can create issues for employers who classify workers as independent contractors.

 For the individual taxpayer, a property tax appeal is a daunting task but it is actually quite simple so long as you are able to gather relevant evidence of your home being over assessed as compared to your neighbors.
 As for businesses, an assessment appeal can be an arduous process as the assessors do not want to relinquish control of tax dollars and will fight to hold onto every cent.
 Accordingly, an appeal can take years.
-To successfully appeal your property tax assessment, you need experts at valuation and appeal.
+To successfully appeal your property tax assessment, you need someone who has done hundreds of appeals.
 That’s us.

 We are experienced at drafting tax initiatives, organizing initiative committees, gathering signatures, polling, running initiative campaigns and qualifying your pro-business tax initiative for the ballot.
 We also draft statutes, regulations, or annotations for our clients that desire to see a change in the current rules for one reason or another.
 Once drafted, we shepherd these revisions through the various legislative or regulatory committees.

-Rex Halverson founded his State and Local Tax firm, Rex Halverson & Associates in 2005.
+Rex Halverson founded his State and Local Tax firm in 2005.

-He specializes in tax controversies (Audits and Appeals) and tax credits but his expertise includes income, sales and use, property, payroll, fuel and business license tax matters.
+He specializes in tax controversies (Audits and Appeals) and tax credits and his breadth of experience includes income, sales and use, property, payroll, fuel and business license tax matters.